luanlima1997/ScrumDeviations/README.md

 All Scrum Team together</br>
 Other</br>

-19 - Is it usually clear at the sprint goal for all team members? ˚¡</br>
+21 - Is it usually clear at the sprint goal for all team members? ˚¡</br>
 Yes</br>
 No</br>

-20 - Is your scrum team free to negotiate the scope of work that will be done in the sprint? ˚¡</br>
+22 - Is your scrum team free to negotiate the scope of work that will be done in the sprint? ˚¡</br>
-Yes</br>
-No</br>
+1 - Never</br>
+2 - Rarely</br>
+3 - Sometimes</br>
+4 - Often</br>
+5 - Always</br>

-21 - How does your team divide the tasks that are in the scope of the sprint? ˚¡</br>
+23 - How does your team divide the tasks that are in the scope of the sprint? ˚¡</br>
 The developers decide how the work will be divided during or at the start of the sprint</br>
 The product owner decides how the work will be divided during or at the start of the sprint</br>
 The scrum master decides how the work will be divided during or at the start of the sprint</br>
 Other</br>

-22 - Is the scope of work defined at the beginning of the sprint changes during the iteration? ˚¡</br>
+24 - Is the scope of work defined at the beginning of the sprint changes during the iteration? ˚¡</br>
-Yes</br>
-No</br>
+1 - Never</br>
+2 - Rarely</br>
+3 - Sometimes</br>
+4 - Often</br>
+5 - Always</br>

-23 - If your previous answer was Yes: who makes these changes to the scope of the sprint's work? §</br>
+25 - If your previous answer is different from 1 - Never: who makes these changes to the scope of the sprint's work? §</br>
 Product Owner</br>
 Scrum Master</br>
 Customer</br>